DamianCoventry/159.261-Game-Prog-Assgn1/README.md

 - add a shadow map for the levels to use
 - implement tangent space mapping for bumps
 - do the smoothing groups need to be loaded from the object file?
+- put a point light source on a power ups and apples